ichabodcole/ichabodcole.github.com/_posts/2013-02-23-the-practice-of-learning.md

 ****

-Feel free to continue and add to this conversation with me over [email](mailto:ichabodcole@gmail.com)
+Feel free to continue and add to this conversation with me over email <ichabodcole@gmail.com>.